-- a trust created by a will of a decedent who at his or her death was domiciled in Illinois; or - an irrevocable trust if the grantor was domiciled in Illinois at the time the trust became irrevocable.
+- an individual who is present in Illinois for other than a temporary or transitory purpose; - an individual who is absent from Illinois for a temporary or transitory purpose but who is domiciled in Illinois; - the estate of a decedent who at his or her death was domiciled in Illinois; - a trust created by a will of a decedent who at his or her death was domiciled in Illinois; or - an irrevocable trust if the grantor was domiciled in Illinois at the time the trust became irrevocable.
 For purposes of this definition, a trust is irrevocable to the extent that the grantor is not treated as the owner of the trust under IRC Sections 671 through 678.
-For a more detailed explanation of "domicile" and "resident," see the General Instructions for Form IL-1040, Individual Income Tax Return.
+For a more detailed explanation of "domicile" and "resident," see the General Instructions for Form IL-1040, Individual Income Tax